vtex/vtex-courses/courses/styles-course/04_custom-template/en.md

 ## Introduction

+Until now, you've learned how to use CSS, Tachyons, and Markdown in order to customize your blocks on Store Framework.
+However, it's also important to learn how to create custom templates, so your store can have custom landing pages, for example, with a well-defined URL and specific content to display.

 Stores are made up of several different pages, each with a specific content and layout.
 When creating a store from scratch in VTEX IO, some default pages with preset URLs are already available.
 Below, we have a list of some of these default pages:

 - `store.home` (Home page)